The plants with elegant Purple foliage and blooms can be the most refined color to harmonize with the dull green indoor plants.

 Purple Vanda Orchid plants have several purple and violet hues to select from for your indoor garden.

-These beautiful Purple plants can be a focal point of your indoor garden, but you will have to do more work to keep them happy.
+These beautiful Purple plants can be a focal point of your indoor garden, but you must do more work to keep them happy.

 The basic requirements for having a healthy Purple Vanda Orchid are: